webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

      - `<ui:param name="title" value="PrimeFaces: test web app: [PLEASE RENAME]"/>`
    - **DO NOT comment out or delete the following line**, it should be at the top of the `<h:body>` of every JSF page or JSF template, so that the date/time diagnostics and library versions appear in the page header every time a page is served:
      - `<ui:include src="/common.xhtml"/>`
+     - It can't yet interrogate live the NetBeans IDE version or the Glassfish server version, so you may wish to edit it directly to change the statements about those to match your test setup.
    - ​Comment out or simply delete :scissors: every `<ui:include ... />` for help panels and help boxes:
      - You may then also completely delete the entire `/web/help` folder if you wish :relieved:.
    - Comment out the `<ui:include ... />` for the default test links (it's best to keep the referenced file in case you want to examine the examples again later, unless you've done this all before):